diegodoimo/geometry_representations/README.md

 ## 2. Extract the representations and compute the distance matrices of iGPT

 #### a.
 Download the i-gpt pretrained models following the instructions at https://github.com/openai/image-gpt
    - the conda environment and dependencies differ from those used above to reproduce the paper plot.
-Please stick to the package versions required by **https://github.com/openai/image-gpt**
+Please build the environment and dependencies as shown in **https://github.com/openai/image-gpt**.
+From within the environment, run the following code:

 #### b.
-Compute the nearest neighbor matrix of a hidden layer representation:
+Compute the nearest neighbor matrix of a hidden layer representation

     ```
     python  get_distance_matrices.py --model small --ckpt_path "model_folder" --data_path "imagenet_folder" --trainset --hidden_repr 16
     ```
-*--ckpt_path* is the directory where you stored the model checkpoints downloaded in 1.;
+*--ckpt_path* is the directory where you stored the model checkpoints downloaded in a.;

-*--data_path* is the directory where you stored the ImageNet dataset as downloaded in 1.
+*--data_path* is the directory where you stored the ImageNet dataset as downloaded in a.
 In the paper, we analyzed 90000 inputs from the ImageNet **training set**;

 *--hidden_repr* is the layer you want to extract.